Fujifilm X-H2S Review

 Handling the Fujifilm X-H2S

-The Fujifilm X-H2S has a chiseled appearance with straight edges which gives it a strong appearance.
-This is the top-of-the-line for the Fujifilm X-Series so I am sure this is what Fujifilm was aiming for with the design.
+The Fujifilm X-H2S has a chiseled appearance with straight edges, giving it a strong, sleek look.
+This is the top of the line for the Fujifilm X-Series, so I’m sure this is what Fujifilm was aiming for with the design.
 Buttons are nicely recessed and feel affirmative when pushed.

 The front and back command dials, however, cannot be pushed to switch between functions.
-I am not against this as inevitably you will push them and make unwanted changes.
+I'm not against this, as you will inevitably push them and make unwanted changes.
 I like the feel of the exposure compensation button.
-It is better than on the X-H1 but perhaps a bit too far out on the right for my taste.
+It's better than on the X-H1, but perhaps a bit too far to the right for my taste.

-I am baffled that you cannot re-center the AF point by double-clicking the joystick.
-If someone knows a workaround I would appreciate a comment below.
+I am baffled that you can’t re-center the AF point by double-clicking the joystick.
+If someone knows a workaround, I would appreciate it if you could leave a comment below.

-On all my previous and current Fujifilm cameras you can do this (except for the X-E4) and with the new joystick, which I otherwise really like, you cannot recentre the AF point and it is very easily moved out of position inadvertently.
+On all my previous and current Fujifilm cameras, you can do this (except for the X-E4).
+However, with the new joystick, which I otherwise really like, you can't recenter the AF point, and it can be easily moved out of position inadvertently.

-The overall feel of the X-H2S is excellent but perhaps not the best for my hands.
-Without the battery grip, my thumb rests very high on the camera and the shutter release button is very sensitive also.
+The overall feel of the X-H2S is excellent, but perhaps not the best for my hands.
+Without the battery grip, my thumb rests very high on the camera, and the shutter release button is also very sensitive.
 I was puzzled as I misfired many frames during my test period.

 I did not have the VG-XH vertical battery grip for my test period but tried it at the “first look event” at Beau Photo in Vancouver.
 With the grip, the handling suddenly is quite superb and my advice is; If you plan to use the X-H2S for longer periods of time or with larger lenses, consider also getting the grip.